karlo2021/web-app-with-mern/README.md

 ...
 ```

-If the rendering depends on the props alone (more often than not, this will indeed be the case), the function can be written with one argument as the props, which can be accessed within the function’s JSX body.
+&nbsp;&nbsp; If the rendering depends on the props alone (more often than not, this will indeed be the case), the function can be written with one argument as the props, which can be accessed within the function’s JSX body.
 Say the Hello World component takes in a message as part of the props

 ```js
 ...